Polymastia boletiformis

-Polymastia boletiformis is a species of sponge belonging to the family Polymastiidae.
+Polymastia boletiformis also known as the Yellow Hedgehog Sponge is a species of sponge belonging to the family Polymastiidae.
 It is found in the Arctic Ocean and on both sides of the North Atlantic Ocean.

 Description

 Polymastia boletiformis forms small cushions or broad-based masses of tissue up to 10 cm in diameter, adhering firmly to the substrate.
 A number of hollow, cylindrical papillae up to 3 cm long project from the upper surface, with an osculum (exhalant opening) at the tip of each, and many small inhalant pores on the sides of the papillae.
 The mesohyl, a jelly-like layer in the body wall, is stiffened by mineral spicules, large and small needle-like megascleres, but there are no microscleres.
 The texture of this sponge is smooth and firm but supple, and the colour is yellowish-grey, yellow or orange.
 The papillae are contractile, and bend over if the sponge is handled; they are the same colour as the rest of the sponge, which helps distinguish this species from the rather similar Polymastia penicillus, Polymastia mamillaris and Ciocalypta penicillus.